adobe-type-tools/afdko/docs/AFDKO-Overview.md

 ### `tx`

-This tool has a couple of modes that are good for testing.
+`tx` has a couple of modes that are good for testing.
 It will show only data about the font program within a font file, either CFF or TrueType.
 The `-dump` option is good for looking at a text report of the CFF font global and glyph data.
-The `-bc` option takes additional option that outputs a hash of the rasterized glyphs to a file.
-This is good for finding if hinting has changed in a font; if the hash files for a set of glyphs are the same between two fonts, then the glyphs rasterized identically at the specified point size.
-You can use this to judge if fonts are functionally equivalent, even if the outlines are not exactly the same.
 Finally, converting any font to CFF will yield error reports if the font data is not syntactically correct, and if any glyphs are not hinted.